College Expenses and Your Divorce

 Payments can be made directly to the institutions or providers, to either parent, to the child or directed to a trust or a special account created for the purposes of financing a child’s post-secondary education.

 3. Who pays for it?

 The court can consider several factors in determining who pays for college or how to allocate each parent’s and the child’s respective responsibility including the standard of living the child would have enjoyed had the marriage not been dissolved and the child’s academic performance.
-A court will also consider the financial resources of a child, which includes any contributions to a College Savings Plan or 529 Plan that the parent(s) made prior to the dissolution of their marriage.
+A court will also consider the financial resources of a child custody, which includes any contributions to a College Savings Plan or 529 Plan that the parent(s) made prior to the dissolution of their marriage.
 A court may also order a child to complete a Free Application of Federal Student Aid (FAFSA) and other financial aid forms.